mx-soft/Download-Manager-x/README.md

 + The Download Manager can identify more than 5,000 types of downloadable files and make it easy for you to put them in folders specific to each category of downloads.

 + The ability to download any video in high quality up to 4K and with built-in audio for all the videos that you would like to download from social networking sites or video file sharing sites

+**How it works**

+A special algorithm is used that has been developed to divide the file to be downloaded into parts and download each part individually at a high speed.

+This is a simple explanation of the process

+let's say we have a file size of 100 MB
+The Download Manager x creates 10 Internet connections to request the file the first connection requests a penalty from the file from 0 to 10 MB And the second call asks for a penalty from 10 to 20 MB And the third call from 30 to 40 ...
+And so on until the file is requested from 90 to 100 MB

+And when a connection finishes downloading a specific part of the file, Download Manager x divides the connection request again and chooses the strongest connection to help the connection if it is weak
+And with this method we get the fastest possible download of the file All parts of the file are assembled to get it ready for use